National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS is soliciting nominations to the Advisory Committee to the U.S. Section to the International Commission for the Conservation of Atlantic Tunas (ICCAT) as established by the Atlantic Tunas Convention Act (ATCA).
 NMFS is also soliciting nominations for technical advisors to the Advisory Committee's species working groups.

-Nominations to the Advisory Committee or for technical advisors to a species working group should be sent to Dr. William T. Hogarth, Assistant Administrator, National Marine Fisheries Service, NOAA, 1315 East-West Highway, Silver Spring, MD 20910.
-A copy should also be sent to Kelly Denit, Office of International Affairs, National Marine Fisheries Service, Room 12622, 1315 East-West Highway, Silver Spring, MD 20910.Start Further Info
+Nominations to the Advisory Committee or as technical advisor to a species working group should be sent to Dr. William T. Hogarth, Assistant Administrator, National Marine Fisheries Service, NOAA, 1315 East-West Highway, Silver Spring, MD 20912.
+A copy should also be sent to Erika Carlsen, International Fisheries Division, Office of Sustainable Fisheries, NMFS, Room 13137, 1315 East West Highway, Silver Spring, MD 20910.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-There are currently 20 appointed Advisory Committee members.
-The terms of these members expire on December 31, 2006.
-New appointments will be made as soon as possible, but will not take effect until January 1, 2007.
+-There are currently 20 appointed Advisory Committee members.
+The terms of these members expire on December 31, 2002.
+New appointments will be made as soon as possible, but will not take effect until January 1, 2003.

-Section 971b-1 of the ACTA specifies that the U.S. Commissioners may establish species working groups for the purpose of providing advice and recommendations to the U.S. Commissioners and to the Advisory Committee on matters relating to the conservation and management of any highly migratory species covered by the ICCAT Convention.
-Any species working group shall consist of no more than seven members of the Advisory Committee and no more than four scientific or technical personnel, as considered necessary by the Commissioners.
-Currently, there are four species working groups advising the Committee and the U.S. Commissioners: a Bluefin Tuna Working Group, a Swordfish Working Group, a Billfish Working Group, and a BAYS (Bigeye, Albacore, Yellowfin, and Skipjack) Tunas Working Group.
+-Section 971b-1 of the ACTA specifies that the U.S. Commissioners may establish species working groups for the purpose of providing advice and recommendations to the U.S. Commissioners and to the Advisory Committee on matters relating to the conservation and management of any highly migratory species covered by the ICCAT Convention.
+Any species Start Printed Page 52952working group shall consist of no more than seven members of the Advisory Committee and no more than four scientific or technical personnel, as considered necessary by the Commissioners.
+Currently, there are four species working groups advising the Committee and the U.S. Commissioners.
+Specifically, there is a Bluefin Tuna Working Group, a Swordfish Working Group, a Billfish Working Group, and a BAYS (Bigeye, Albacore, Yellowfin, and Skipjack) Tunas Working Group.
 Technical Advisors to the species working groups serve at the pleasure of the U.S. Commissioners; therefore, the Commissioners can choose to alter appointments at any time.

-Nominations to the Advisory Committee or to a species working group should include a letter of interest and a resume or curriculum vitae.
+-Nominations to the Advisory Committee or to a species working group should include a letter of interest and a resume or curriculum vitae.
 Letters of recommendation are useful but not required.
 Self-nominations are acceptable.
 When making a nomination, please clearly specify which appointment (Advisory Committee member or technical advisor to a species working group) is being sought.
-Requesting consideration for placement on both the Advisory Committee and a Start Printed Page 54275species working group is acceptable.
+Requesting consideration for placement on both the Advisory Committee and a species working group is acceptable.
 Those interested in a species working group technical advisor appointment should indicate which of the four working groups is preferred.
 Placement on the requested species working group, however, is not guaranteed.Start Signature

 BILLING CODE 3510-22-S